-Epoxy – A thermosetting polymer formed from reaction of an epoxide "resin" with polyamine "hardener".
-Epoxy has a wide range of applications, including fiber-reinforced plastic materials and general purpose adhesives.
+Epoxy – A thermosetting polymer formed from the reaction of an epoxide "resin" with polyamine "hardener".
+Epoxy has a wide range of applications, including fiber-reinforced plastic materials and general-purpose adhesives.

 Facet – One of the flat surfaces of a cut stone or glass.

 Findings – The functional metal parts used in the construction of jewelry - clasps, jump rings, etc.

 Finish – Refers to the type of look given to a finished piece using different variations of the plating, polishing, and color-filling techniques.

 Fold-Over Clasp – A hinged clasp used on necklaces and bracelets where a piece hinges and clips to closure.

 Full Cut – A gemstone with 58 facets.

 Gemstone – A mineral, rock, or petrified material that when cut or faceted and polished is collectible or can be used in jewelry.